zombocom/wicked/README.md

 ## Compatibility

 Refer to the Travis CI test matrix for test using your version of Ruby and Rails.
-If there is a newer Ruby or Rails you don't see on there, please add an entry to the Apprasials file, then run `$ apprasials install` and update the `.travis.yml` file and send me a pull request.
+If there is a newer Ruby or Rails you don't see on there, please add an entry to the Appraisals file, then run `$ appraisals install` and update the `.travis.yml` file and send me a pull request.

 Note: Rails 3.0 support is only for Ruby 1.9.3 or JRuby, not Ruby 2.0.0 or newer.